Overview of Illinois Mortgages

-Illinois is the nation’s fifth-most populous state and has a sizeable mortgage market to serve its population of nearly 13 million residents.
+Illinois is the nation’s sixth-most populous state and has a sizable mortgage market to serve its population of nearly 13 million residents.
 Illinois mortgage rates are similar to the rates in the rest of the country.
-2016 Illinois mortgage rates are on average lower than 2015 Illinois mortgage rates.
+Average rates in Illinois have been on the rise over the last two years.

 Illinois Historic Mortgage Rates*

 |Year||Illinois Rate||U.S. Rate|